sandjaie/terraform_dep/README.md

 ```

 `application` directory is where I have deployed the infrastructure. <br>
-I have used terragrunt to apply the tf-modules which keeps the code DRY.
+– I have used terragrunt to apply the tf-modules which keeps the code DRY. <br>
-The variables are placed at different levels such as common, account, region, environment.
+– The variables are placed at different levels such as common, account, region, environment.